VietnamHo Chi MinhCho Quan Church in Ho Chi Minh City

 How to get there

-It is about 3 kilometers from the center of the city, so that you can travel here by taxi, motorbike, or bus.
-You can catch bus number 01, which goes from the bus station near Ben Thanh Market to a stop near the church daily.
-Also, you may want to travel with a local tour guide that can help you understand more about the church.
+It is about 3 kilometers from the city’s center, so you can travel here by taxi, motorbike, or bus.
+You can catch bus number 01 from the bus station near Ben Thanh Market to a stop near the church.
+Also, you may want to travel with a local tour guide who can help you understand more about the church.

 Opening Time